-If you have received a North Carolina DWI Ticket or North Carolina DUI Ticket in the Triangle, you are likely looking at the many Raleigh DUI Attorneys and Durham DUI Attorneys available.
+If you have received a North Carolina DWI Ticket or North Carolina DUI Ticket in the Triangle, you are likely looking at the many Raleigh DUI Attorneys available.
 Before you decide on who to hire, review the below information for some insight into North Carolina DWI Defense.

 First, though North Carolina’s ‘drunk driving’ law is specifically a ‘DWI’ (Driving While Intoxicated), it is also commonly referred to as a ‘North Carolina DUI’ (Driving Under the Influence), North Carolina OUI (Operating Under the Influence), North Carolina OWI (Operating While Intoxicated), and even North Carolina Drunk Driving.